sguox002/leetcode/leetcode-all.md

 <<-759	Employee Free Time    		67.4%	Hard
-given a list of interval reprresenting the working time for each employee. return a list of common interval freetime.
+given a list of interval reprresenting the working time for each employee. return a list of common interval freetime. using map to record start and exit then prefix sum to get prefix=0 interval ->>
-->>

 <<-763	Partition Labels    		77.7%	Medium